Undergraduate Admission Requirements

 In such cases, the instructor is strongly encouraged to work with the student to address the student’s needs without compromising learning objectives.
 It is the responsibility of the student to contact the instructor to make these arrangements.

 f.
-Complaints: Students who wish to raise a concern about the instructor’s arrangement regarding missed work may follow the Academic Complaint Procedure, Rule 104.
+Complaints: Students who wish to raise a concern about the instructor’s arrangement regarding missed work should follow the procedures for addressing course concerns as presented in Rule 104.

 Examinations